History of equity and trusts: Increasing backlog

-Judicature Acts

 Emergence of US Anti-trust law

 "Antitrust law" emerged in the 19th century when industries created monopolistic trusts by entrusting their shares to a board of trustees in exchange for shares of equal value with dividend rights; these boards could then enforce a monopoly.
 However, trusts were used in this case because a corporation could not own other companies' stock and thereby become a holding company without a "special act of the legislature".
 Holding companies were used after the restriction on owning other companies' shares was lifted.